-An approach for modeling the wind vector is through the joint modeling of its Cartesian components, $(u,v)$ \citep{uvmodel1,uvmodel2,uvmodel3,uvrep}, where, for example, a bivariate normal distribution can be used to model the joint distribution of $(u, v)$, as denoted by brackets $[U, V]$, \citep{uvmodel1,uvmodel2,uvmodel3}.
-However, as indicated in Figure \ref{orthog}, modeling $[V]$ (and $[U]$) using a normal distribution is not always appropriate.
+An approach for the empirical modeling of the wind vector is through the joint distribution of $(u,v)$, denoted by brackets $[U, V]$ \citep{uvmodel1,uvmodel2,uvmodel3,uvrep,uvhidden}, where, for example, a bivariate normal distribution can be used \citep{uvmodel1,uvmodel2,uvmodel3}.
+However, as indicated in Fig. \ref{orthog}, modeling $[V]$ (and $[U]$) using a normal distribution may not be appropriate.
 Copula approach \citep{ copulaJoe, copulaNelsen}, while providing a flexible alternative for modeling the marginal and dependence structures separately, can still be challenging to accommodate potentially complicated dependence structure via either parametric or non-parametric copula models.
 Mixture modeling approach \citep{titterington1985,lindsay1995,mclachlan2019} can also be employed to model $[U, V]$, such as mixture of bivariate distributions.
-Nevertheless, one will have to decide on the number of components needed and the distribution to be used, account for outliers and have enough data in each cluster to adequately estimate the covariance.
+Nevertheless, one needs to decide on the number of components needed and the distribution to be used, to account for outliers, and to have enough data in each cluster to adequately estimate the covariance.

-Under polar coordinates different statistical methods have been employed to model wind variations.
-Most existing works only consider the wind speed component of the wind vector to preserve the non-negativity and skewness properties.
+Under polar coordinates different statistical methods have been employed to model wind vector variations.
+Most existing works only consider the wind speed component of the wind vector, where there is a need to preserve the non-negativity and skewness properties.
 For a comprehensive review of commonly used distributions for modeling wind speed we refer the reader to \citep{wsreview}.